moedefv/RoDevs-Application/README.md

-# Rodevs Application
+# HiddenDevs Application

-The application for the RoDevs beginner scripter role.
+The application for the HiddenDevs scripter role.

 # Info